Plumeria Rubra flower compensates lack of nectar by choosing a vibrant color palette and sweet aroma to attract pollinators.

-Additionally, male (anther) and female (Stigma) parts are present in the same flower, making them bisexual in nature.
+Male (anther) and female (Stigma) parts are present in the same Rubra flower, making them bisexual.

 Besides hawk moths, hummingbirds and sphinx moths often help to self-pollinate or cross-pollinate the flowers.

-But, if your garden lack pollinators, rely on hand pollination to pollinate the flowers.
+But, if your garden lacks pollinators, use hand pollination to pollinate the flowers.

 Hand Pollination in Plumeria Rubra Flowers

-Hand pollination in Plumeria rubra is feasible by using the “twirling method” to create a basic “twirler,” which might overwhelm some gardeners.
+Hand pollination in Plumeria Rubra is feasible using the twirling method that uses a basic twirler.

-- It is preferable to collect blooms that are one or two days old to preserve the viability of the pollens.
+- Collect 1-2 days old blooms to preserve the viability of the pollens.

-- Grab a flower and gently insert the twirler inside the corolla tube, just enough to touch the Stigma.
+- Gently insert the twirler inside the petal tube of the flower, just enough to touch the Stigma.

-- Rotate the twirler in clock and anticlockwise directions so that pollens stick to the wire.
+- Rotate the twirler in clock and anticlockwise directions so pollens can stick to the wire.

 - Repeat the process by placing the same twirler inside the corolla tube of another flower.
 Do not pluck the flowers off the tree this time.